Central Intelligence Group: Office of Special Operations (OSO)

 On September 20, 1945, President Truman signed Executive Order 9621, terminating the OSS.
 Potentially due to an administrative error, the order only allowed the agency ten days to close.
-Wild Bill Donovan is noted as having "exploded" upon the news that he only had two weeks to dissolve the OSS, and pressured the government to maintain some of the organization's strategic structures.
+William J. Donovan is noted as having "exploded" upon the news that he only had two weeks to dissolve the OSS, and pressured the government to maintain some of the organization's strategic structures.

 The War Department took over the Secret Intelligence (SI) and Counter-Espionage (X-2) Branches, which were then housed in the new Strategic Services Unit (SSU).
 Brigadier General John Magruder (formerly Donovan's Deputy Director for Intelligence in OSS) became the new SSU director.
 He oversaw the liquidation of the OSS and managed the institutional preservation of its clandestine intelligence capability.

-On July 11, 1946, at the behest of Louis Fortier and John Magruder, the National Intelligence Authority (NIA) authorized Souers to create within the structure of CIG a new office which would absorb personnel and functions from the Strategic Services Unit.
+On July 11, 1946, at the behest of Louis Joseph Fortier and John L. Magruder, the National Intelligence Authority (NIA) authorized Souers to create within the structure of CIG a new office which would absorb personnel and functions from the Strategic Services Unit.
 The new office at CIG which would absorb those duties of the SSU, thereby consolidating U.S. clandestine intelligence activities under a unified command, would be called the Office of Special Operations (OSO).
 This reorganization aimed to create a professional and secure clandestine service, setting the foundation for future CIA operations.

-The Assistant Director for the Office of Special Operations (ADSO) became Donald H. Galloway.
+The Assistant Director for the Office of Special Operations (ADSO) became Donald Henry Galloway.